25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-- React guarantees that `dispatch` function identity is stable and won’t change on re-renders.
-This is why it’s safe to omit from the `useEffect` or `useCallback` dependency list.
+- React guarantees that `dispatch` function identity is stable and won't change on re-renders.
+This is why it's safe to omit from the `useEffect` or `useCallback` dependency list.

 `useEffect` vs `useReducer`: